saini-rahul/bio-ner/README.md

     git clone git@github.tamu.edu:rssaini/CSCE-633.git
 ```

-2. Copy the conda environment to satisfy the needed requirements for running the project.
+2. Use the below command to replicate the provided  conda environment to satisfy the requirements for running the project.
 Within the project root folder:
 ```
     cd scripts/
     conda env create -f environment.yml